YuzukiHD/YuzukiLOHCC-PRO/README.md

 Use an SPI NOR flasher to flash the firmware to the NOR Flash before soldering.

-(Only one SPi NOR of `U4` or `U8` needs to be installed, adding two pads are drawn to be compatible with different types of materials)
+(Only one SPi NOR of `U4` or `U8` needs to be mounted, adding two pads are drawn to be compatible with different types of materials)

 ![eeprom](Bitmap/EEPROM.png)